Underwater Archaeology Field School

 Students must provide their own transportation to and from St. Augustine, Florida.
 Students are also responsible for the required diving insurance, diving medical exam and CPR/First Aid before the start of the course, as outlined below.

-Please download the application package, which consists of three one-page forms, and complete each form either digitally or by hand.
+Please download the application package (available January 2016), which consists of three one-page forms, and complete each form either digitally or by hand.
 When finished, please send to Dr. Sam Turner by email, fax or regular mail:

 Dr. Sam Turner